Compacting folders in

 that best fits your current theme.

-To install the extension, download the xpi file on your computer, open the
+To install one of these versions, download the xpi file on your computer, open the

 Add-ons Manager in Thunderbird ("Tools -> Add-ons"), select the "Install Add-on From File..."

 entry from the drop-down menu, find the xpi file you just downloaded and restart Thunderbird.